Friday, October 18, 2024

 What you can't tell from these floorplans is the roof pitch.
 The two I've lived in have peaked roofs with the high-point centered over the garage centerline.

-But a few houses down the street there is a very similar model with a multi-tiered flat roof, and also one with a peaked roof where the highpoint is offset from the garage centerline.
-Both of those also had the middle bathroom moved next to the master bathroom, which is a tweak I've never liked since it also loses the door to the outside and feels more cramped.
+But a few houses down our street, there is a very similar model with a multi-tiered flat roof, and also one with a peaked roof where the highpoint is offset from the garage centerline.
+Both of those also had the middle bathroom moved adjacent to the master bathroom, which is a tweak I've never liked since it also loses the door to the outside and feels more cramped.

 I'll try to upload a few more floorplans from the brochure...they're all quite interesting.